qwyk/unlocodes-python/README.md

 >
 >   ~Every software developer at some point

-Extracts UN Locodes from the unece.org webpages and allows to parse the raw data to a convenient database format as used by Qwyk.
+This isn't a package, just two scripts that extract UN Locodes from the unece.org webpages and allows to parse the raw data to a convenient database format as used by Qwyk.

 ## How to use